gcrtnst/sw-luadocs-helper/docs/en/usage-extract.md

 ### Options
 - `-h`: Show help message and exit
-- `--stormworks32-exe`: 32-bit Stormworks Binary Locations
+- `--stormworks-exe`: Stormworks Binary Locations
   - If not specified, it will be auto-detected.
-  - Both the 32-bit and 64-bit Stormworks binaries are required.
-Only one will not work.
-- `--stormworks64-exe`: 64-bit Stormworks Binary Locations
-  - If not specified, it will be auto-detected.
-  - Both the 32-bit and 64-bit Stormworks binaries are required.
-Only one will not work.
+  - Please specify the 64-bit version of the Stormworks binary; if you specify the 32-bit version, the accuracy will be degraded.